simeononsecurity/simeononsecurity.ch/content/recommendations/voip/index.en.md

 ## [MySudo](https://mysudo.com/) - **Preferred**

 [MySudo](https://mysudo.com/) is a privacy-focused VOIP provider that offers secure and reliable communication solutions for individuals and businesses.
-With [MySudo](https://mysudo.com/), you can create multiple "Sudos," which are separate identities with unique phone numbers, email addresses, and other personal information.
+With [MySudo](https://mysudo.com/), you can create multiple "Sudos", which are separate identities with unique phone numbers, email addresses, and other personal information.
 This allows you to keep your personal and business communications separate and secure.

 In addition to voice calling, [MySudo](https://mysudo.com/) offers messaging and email services, all of which are end-to-end encrypted.
 [MySudo](https://mysudo.com/)'s features also include call blocking, voicemail, and the ability to add phone numbers from over 50 countries.